Panjigram

 Panjigram is a historical village in Swat District, Pakistan.
-The people of Panjigram are relatives with each other.
+The people of Panjigram are relatives with each other they are very beautiful people.
 The Barat Khel subtribe resides in the Panjigram, Odigram, Godgara and Tindodag areas Of Tehsil Babozai of Swat.The Sub Tribes Moolan, Miangaan, Mirkhan Khail, Nasar Khail, Moola Khail And Peeran Zara Khail of Barat Khail Sub Tribe Of Yousafzai Tribe Resides In Panjigram.